geotools/geotools/docs/user/library/xml/internal/tutorial.rst

 Purchase Order Tutorial
 ^^^^^^^^^^^^^^^^^^^^^^^

-This tutorial covers how to implement xml support for a particular schema.
+This tutorial covers how to implement XML support for a particular schema.

 Prerequisites at the time of writing: